marcelcastrobr/AWS_solution_architect/management/CloudTrail.markdown

 ## CloudTrail Events
 It is a record of an activity in an AWS account.
 Activity can be an action taken by a user, role or service.
 There are two type of events, management events and data events.
-By defaul, trails log management events and not data events.
+By default, trails log management events and not data events.
 - Management events
     - Provide information about management events that are performed on resources in your AWS account.
 Known as control plane operations:
         - Configure security (e.g. IAM attached role policy)
         - Registering devices (e.g. EC2 create default VPC)
         - Configuring rules for routing data (EC2 create subnet)
         - Setting up logging
         - It can also non-API events.

     - Data events
         - Provide information about the resources operations performed on or in a resource.
 Known also as data plane operations: